OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 1. Using Visual Studio, test the newly created Outlook add-in by pressing F5 or choosing the **Start** button.
 The add-in will be hosted locally on IIS.

 1. In the **Connect to Exchange email account** dialog box, enter the email address and password for your [Microsoft account](https://account.microsoft.com/account) and then choose **Connect**.
-When the Outlook.com login page opens in a browser, login to your email account with the same credentials as you entered previously.
+When the Outlook.com login page opens in a browser, sign in to your email account with the same credentials as you entered previously.

     > [!NOTE]
     > If the **Connect to Exchange email account** dialog box repeatedly prompts you to sign in, Basic Auth may be disabled for accounts on your Office 365 tenant.
-To test this add-in, login using a [Microsoft account](https://account.microsoft.com/account) instead.
+To test this add-in, sign in using a [Microsoft account](https://account.microsoft.com/account) instead.

 1. In Outlook on the web, select or open a message.